EscVM/OIDv4_ToolKit/README.md

 As previously mentioned, there are different available options that can be exploited.
 Let's see some of them.

+# 2.0.1 Download image masks from OIDv5 Dataset
+Run get_masks.sh.
+This will download all masks and unzip them.
+TODO add estimated size (~4GB?)
+Unless the `--skip_json_gen` flag is used, this should be run before running main to ensure all necessary files are present.
+If this flag is not set, the program will trace the mask data on the image and store the traced mask as points in a json file modelled after `template.json`.
+[ ] TODO ensure that classes are saved to the json as well as the mask shape

 ## 2.1 Download different classes in separated folders
 Firstly, the ToolKit can be used to download classes in separated folders.
 The argument `--classes` accepts a list of classes or the path to the file.txt (`--classes path/to/file.txt`) that contains the list of all classes one for each lines (classes.txt uploaded as example).